gacallea/myCardanoGuides/docs/_coverpage.md

 > A collection of guides to help pool operators run their pools

-- Install, configure, manage, automate, and monitor a Cardano Pool
+- Install, configure, manage, automate, and monitor a ITN Cardano Pool
-- For both Jormungandr and Cardano Node
+- WARNING: THIS IS OLD STUFF FROM THE ITN TIMES.
+- HERE FOR HISTORIC PURPOSES ONLY

 [Get Started](#guides-for-cardano-pool-ops)